-There are quite a few traction board manufacturers out there.
 Prices range from below $100 to upwards of $500 per pair.
-Picking which one is right for you depends on your budget, how often you’ll use them, and the warranty the manufacturer puts on the boards.
-Cheaper, flimsier boards can shatter under the weight of your rig, teeth can fall off or wear down too quickly.
-That or they might have problems standing up to UV light.
-Some brands offer a no-questions-asked replacement policy.
+Which one is right for you depends on your budget, how often you’ll use them, features, and the manufacturer’s warranty.
+Avoid going the cheap route: flimsier boards can shatter under the weight of your rig, and teeth can fall off or wear down too quickly, rendering them useless for the most part.
+Some will weaken over time as they are exposed to UV light in sunlight.
+Some brands offer a no-questions-asked replacement policy which can prove valuable.
 Factor all of these variables into your purchasing decision.
-We are of the camp that one should “buy once, cry once.”
-That means we recommend you pay more one time, so I don’t have to replace faulty products in the future.
+We are of the opinion that one should “buy once, cry once.”
+If you pay for a better quality product, you usually don’t have to replace faulty products in the future – or are left stranded if it fails in the field.

-With this in mind, we scoured the internet for the best traction boards for overlanding and listed them below in alphabetical order.
-Up top, you’ll find the ones we’ve tested personally and reviewed in the field.
+Our list consists of boards we’ve tested personally and reviewed in the field.
 Beneath that are ones we may not have necessarily tested but rather just approve of.

 Our Favorite(s)